Open top buses in the United Kingdom: London

 In January 1986 London Transport revamped its sightseeing division and launched the Original London Transport Sightseeing Tour brand, to operate a fleet of 50 modified open and closed topped AEC Routemaster buses, on sightseeing tours of London.
 In May 1992 London Coaches was privatised in a management buyout.
 In December 1997, it was sold to Arriva and renamed The Original Tour.

 The other major London operators are The Big Bus Company that commenced in June 1991 and Golden Tours that commenced in 2012.

 Services

 Stage carriage services

 Stage carriage services are operated to a published timetable.
 The operator's standard ticketing arrangements apply, including the use of day or season tickets if appropriate.
 Some of the services listed here also have some of the characteristics of the open top tours listed below, such as circular routes or publicity that describes the route for tourists.
 They would not normally carry guides or have recorded commentaries.

-Some of the routes listed operate all year round, but not necessarily with open top buses.
+Some routes operate all year round, but not necessarily with open top buses.
 Some services have a mixture of open and closed buses.
 Many of the routes only operate during the warmer months of the year.